FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 As a source of mate-in-x puzzles, the [lichess puzzles](https://database.lichess.org/#puzzles) can be downloaded from the website.
 These contain a set of mate-in-x puzzles.
 To extract only the mate-in-x puzzles, the **lichess_converter** is provided.
-It reads the lichess database CSV file, prepares the puzzle and writes it as an EPD record into the `mate_in_x.epd` file.
+It reads the lichess database CSV file, prepares the puzzles and writes them as an EPD file.

-The dataset contains only one best move for every position, although some of the puzzles have multiple solutions!

 ### Conversion process